SurjoX/flappy_bird_pygame/README.md

 9. game_over.png
 10. SHOWG.TTF (custom font)

-📌 Known Issues / Notes
+📌 Known Issues / Notes:
 1. The game uses fixed screen dimensions (551x720) — resizing isn't supported.
 2. Game restarts require pressing R after the game-over screen.
 3. Performance might vary slightly depending on system specs and Pygame version.

 📜 License

 Feel free to use or modify this project for educational purposes.
 If you build on it or release your own version, credit is appreciated! 💛

 👤 Author